-where in the second $\max$ we maximise over all configurations of $\{\bfl_{i_k}\}_{k=1}^m$ subject to the constraint $\sum_{k=1}^m \bfl_{i_k} = \bfl - \bfg_{C_i}(\bfy_{C_i})$.
+where in the second $\max$ we maximise over all configurations of $\{\bfl_{i_k}\}_{k=1}^m$ subject to the constraint $\sum_{k=1}^m \bfl_{i_k} = \bfl_i - \bfg_{C_i}(\bfy_{C_i})$.
 Since all the corresponding sets are disjoint the term (\ref{E1}) is equal to

-where again the maximisation over $\{\bfl_{i_k}\}_{k=1}^m$ is subject to the constraint $\sum_{k=1}^m \bfl_{i_k} = \bfl - \bfg_{C_i}(y_{C_i})$.
+where again the maximisation over $\{\bfl_{i_k}\}_{k=1}^m$ is subject to the constraint $\sum_{k=1}^m \bfl_{i_k} = \bfl_i - \bfg_{C_i}(y_{C_i})$.
 Using the induction hypothesis in the last expression we get the right hand side of Eq. (\ref{E_mp_}) proving the claim in Eq. (\ref{claim1}).

 Now look at Eq. (\ref{beliefs_}).
 Using Eq. (\ref{claim1}) and the fact that all involved sets of variables and factors for different messages are disjoint we conclude that the computed values $\mu(\bfl)$ corresponds to the sum of all factors $f$ for the mapping $F$ over the variables in $\bfy$ which is maximised subject to the constraint $\bfG(\bfy) = \bfl$.
+Note that until now the proof is equivalent to the one given for Theorem 2 in the previous publication \cite{BauerSM17} because the message passing part constrained via auxiliary variables is identical.
+Now we use an additional requirement on $H$ to ensure optimality of a corresponding solution.
 Because $H$ is non-decreasing in the first argument, by performing maximisation over all values $\bfl$ according to Eq. (\ref{solution_}) we get the optimal value of Problem \ref{mainproblem}.